Temporary Residence Permit

 - Inheritance tax Yes

 - Territorial taxation Yes

 Flag Theory | Passports.IO and our qualified attorney in Portugal will guide you through each step of the process to ensure that it is as fast, efficient and pain-free as possible.

 First our lawyers will conduct a due diligence check on you to ensure that you are eligible and your application will be approved.

 Once the visa is approved, you will have to travel to Portugal to apply for a temporary residence permit within 4 months.
-If required, we will introduce you to Portuguese banks in order to open an account and transfer the funds required.
+If required, we will introduce you to Portuguese banks in order to open an account and transfer the required funds.

 We will send you the residence permit application form, and support you with all required documents.
-After that, application must be submitted to the Portuguese Immigration and Borders Service's (SEF).
-You may choose between submit the application personally or let us do it for you.
+After that, the application must be submitted to the Portuguese Immigration and Borders Service (SEF).
+You may choose between submitting the application in person or let us do it for you.